CD Águila: Rivalries

 Águila's biggest rivalries are with Alianza, Luis Ángel Firpo and FAS.
 Together, these teams form the "Big Four" of Salvadoran football, and are the primary title contenders each season.

 The rivalry stems not only from their competitiveness, but from the economic, political, and cultural clashes between the cities of San Miguel, Santa Ana and San Salvador, where the other three clubs are based.

 El Clásico

 Of those rivalries, Águila's rivalry with FAS is the strongest and most passionate.
 That rivalry is traditionally referred to as El Clásico.
 The first in the series took place on 17 May 1959, and ended in a 1–1 draw.
-As of the end of the 2016 Clausura season, the clubs have faced each other in 224 competitive matches, which have resulted in 68 wins for Águila, 87 for FAS and 68 draws.
+The most recent match was a 2–2 draw on the 24th of September, 2023.

+The teams have played 255 matches in all competitions, Aguila winning 81, FAS 92, and the remaining 82 having been drawn.

 El Derbi Migueleño

-The rivalry between Aguila and Dragón due to the fact that both teams are based in San Miguel.
+The rivalry between Aguila and Dragón is known as the "El Derbi Migueleño" due to the fact that both teams are based in San Miguel.

 The intense feelings between the two sides began early on due to the close proximity and the switching of players between the clubs.
 The biggest defection occurred in the 1950s when legendary players Juan Francisco Barraza and left the championship side of Dragon to Aguila and started a dynasty.
 The sole final played between the two teams ended 1–0 to Dragon.
-The most recent match was a 1-0 victory by Dragon on the 15th of February, 2023.

-The teams have played 81 matches in all competitions, Aguila winning 46, Dragon 12, and the remaining 23 having been drawn.
+The most recent match was a 4–1 victory by Aguila on the 26 March 2025.
+The teams have played 87 matches in all competitions, Aguila winning 52, Dragon 12, and the remaining 24 having been drawn.